 Each year during the holidays, local neighbors throughout Colorado install elaborate Christmas lights that are synced with music.

 Using a short-range radio transmitter, homeowners can transmit music to your car’s radio to match light performances for Christmas lights that are displayed on the house and in the yard.

-Drive around different neighborhoods within the state for free and tune into the right radio station to listen to the music while enjoying elaborately themed light performances.
-They’re quite incredible!
+Drive around different neighborhoods within the state for free and tune into the right radio station to listen to music that’s synced with elaborately themed light performances.

 Check your local news because these houses tend to be very popular local attractions.